jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2020-08-24-Project Euler Exercises.md

 		   result = to_string(product);

 		   // check if the first and last digit of result are the same and product is greater than product_max
-		   // will help in skipping the values that are i and j interchaged (1x2)/(2x1) if ((result[0] == result[result.length() - 1]) && product > product_max)
+		   // will help in skipping the values that are i and j interchanged (1x2)/(2x1) if ((result[0] == result[result.length() - 1]) && product > product_max)
 		   {
 			   // call function PalinCheck() to check if the product is a palindrome